 Improved profitability for Data Respons

-Data Respons' profitability improved during the quarter, as the company has focused on its core business and has become a more cost effective organisation.
-Profitability development was especially positive in the services segment due to good overall utilisation and concentration on core market regions.
-The company's revenue declined due to the downsizing in loss making areas carried out in 2012 and some delays in solutions deliveries, the company writes in a statement.

-“Data Respons had a strong order intake in the first quarter and was awarded several significant contracts within our main markets such as Oil Services/Maritime, Defence, Industry and Medical.
-The company also signed several important contracts in Sweden, contributing to the largest order backlog (NOK 563 million) in the history of the company within the products & solutions segment,” said Ragnvaldsen.

-“We experience high activity levels in our areas of focus and have established a solid market position.
-The positive development in the services segment combined with a record high backlog within the products & solutions segment gives a good foundation to continued profitability improvement going forward,” concludes Ragnvaldsen.
+“In a challenging macro environment in Europe, we are experiencing good activity at our key customers in our most important markets.
+The positive development in the services segment combined with a solid order backlog in the products & solutions segment provides a good starting point to 2013,” concludes Ragnvaldsen.

-Data Respons' profitability improved during the quarter, as the company has focused on its core business and has become a more cost effective organisation.
-Profitability development was especially positive in the services segment due to good overall utilisation and concentration on core market regions.
-The company's revenue declined due to the downsizing in loss making areas carried out in 2012 and some delays in solutions deliveries, the company writes in a statement.

-“Data Respons had a strong order intake in the first quarter and was awarded several significant contracts within our main markets such as Oil Services/Maritime, Defence, Industry and Medical.
-The company also signed several important contracts in Sweden, contributing to the largest order backlog (NOK 563 million) in the history of the company within the products & solutions segment,” said Ragnvaldsen.

-“We experience high activity levels in our areas of focus and have established a solid market position.
-The positive development in the services segment combined with a record high backlog within the products & solutions segment gives a good foundation to continued profitability improvement going forward,” concludes Ragnvaldsen.
+“In a challenging macro environment in Europe, we are experiencing good activity at our key customers in our most important markets.
+The positive development in the services segment combined with a solid order backlog in the products & solutions segment provides a good starting point to 2013,” concludes Ragnvaldsen.

 Delphi starts Chinese production of CIDD Delphi Technologies says that its facility in Suzhou, China has started fully localised production...